-In a grid where nodes maybe running multiple e-Science applications, it is important to regulate the Quality of Execution (QoE) of each application because they may be running workloads with different user and application priorities and deadline requirements.
-Although related, the goals expressed by the QoE requirements are of a different nature than those of the requirements expressed in Service Level Agreements and QoS.
-Both service level agreements and QoS are normally associated with commercial service providers.
+In a grid where nodes maybe running multiple e-science applications, it is important to regulate the Quality of Execution (QoE) of each application, because they may be running workloads with different user and application priorities, and deadline requirements.
+Although related, the goals expressed by the QoE requirements are of a different nature of the requirements expressed in Service Level Agreements (SLA) and Quality of Service (QoS).
+Both SLA and QoS are normally associated to commercial service providers.
 These agreements focus on the quality or number of transactions that the provider is expected to accomplish and on the downtime a user is willing to accept.
-They are expressed as legal contracts, and failure to meet them results in penalties for the provider.
+They are expressed as legal contracts and failure to meet them results in penalties for the provider.

-In e-Science infrastructures, the goals are more relaxed because no commercial service is being provided.
+In e-Science infrastructures the goals are more relaxed because no commercial service is being provided.
 Nevertheless, we can still express the intended (or ideal) amount of resources an application should be provided in order to run according to its priority.
-Therefore, it is of most relevance that such systems incorporate mechanisms to enforce usage policies or even resource booking, as emphasized by the recommendations of the Networking, Computing Capacity, and Data Storage System subgroups formed by the Department of Trade and Industry Steering Group to address the issues and challenges related to the development of a UK e-Infrastructure for research [30].
+Therefore, it is of most relevance that such systems incorporate mechanisms to enforce usage policies or even resource booking, as emphasized by the recommendations of the Networking, Computing Capacity and Data Storage Systems sub-groups formed by the Department of Trade and Industry Steering Group to address the issues and challenges related to the development of a UK e-Infrastructure for research [14].

-The major element of our work is an enhanced OO VM capable of checkpointing, restoration, and migration of applications.
-The activation of these mechanisms is regulated by a QoE Controller.
-On the basis of execution requirements (e.g., CPU, memory and network usage), the QoE controller can apply two coarse grained measures: (i) checkpoint and suspension of a VM; and (ii) migration of the application execution state to another node.
-To avoid disturbing the applications whose QoE is to be favored, our solution is to apply the former mechanisms to the VMs executing applications with lower priority, restraining them from using the shared resources or promoting their migration to another available or default node.
+The major element of our work is a enhanced OO VM capable of checkpointing, restore and migration of applications.
+The activation of these mechanisms is regulated by a Quality of Execution Controller (QoE Controller).
+Based on execution requirements (e.g. CPU, memory and network usage) the QoE controller can apply two coarse grained measures: i) checkpoint and suspension of a VM, ii) migration of the application execution state to another node.
+To avoid disturbing the applications whose quality of execution is to be favored, our solution is to apply the former mechanisms to the VMs executing applications with lower priority, restraining them from using the shared resources or promoting their migration to another available or default node.

-In case of migration for load balancing, our scheduling is based on receiving periodic information regarding the load of each host, broadcast over the local area network.
-Each host selects a target randomly from those whose load is below the median, to balance the load while preventing suddenly overloading one or two least loaded hosts.
+In case of migration for load-balancing, our scheduling is based on receiving periodic information regarding the load of each host, broadcast over the LAN.
+Each host selects a target randomly from those whose load is below the median, to balance the load, while preventing suddenly overloading one or two least loaded hosts.

 Next, we describe the main aspects of the architecture of the checkpoint-enabled OO VM.
-We start with an overview description of the mechanisms for checkpoint/restore/migration and resource regulation and then with the internal architecture of the extended VM.
+We start with an overview description of the mechanisms for checkpoint/restore/migration and resource regulation, and then with the internal architecture of the extended VM.
 In Figure 1, we present the overview of the features supported by this work:

-- Checkpoint and its corresponding restore.
+- 1. Checkpoint and its corresponding restore.
 This operation collects all the necessary information (and only that) about the application and VM runtime so that it can be suspended and later restored.
 The checkpoint can be made to the local or distributed file system. - 2.
 Migration between two nodes.
-The migration is done directly between two nodes. - Monitoring and control of VM resources.
-Resource usage is reported to the QoE controller, which can restrain their usage or apply coarse grain actions (i.e. checkpoint/suspend or migrate) to guarantee execution quality, in that node, to relevant applications.
+The migration is done directly between two nodes. - 3.
+Monitoring and control of VM resources.
+Resource usage is reported to the QoE controller which can restrain their usage or apply coarse grain actions (i.e. checkpoint/suspend or migrate) to guarantee execution quality, in that node, to relevant applications.

-The architecture of this work presented in Figure 2 consists of a set of components that focus on the transparency and completeness properties described earlier and/or on data transfer.
+The architecture of this work presented in Figure 2 consists of a set of components that focus on the transparency and completeness properties described earlier, and/or data transfer.
 There are three primary components: